The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Refugees and people with certain protection statuses in France have the right to family reunification.
 This means they can apply for a visa for some of their family members living abroad.
 This visa will allow their relatives to travel and move to France.

-If you are a refugee, have subsidiary protection status, or are a stateless person in France, you can apply for your spouse and minor children to join you in France.
-If you are an unaccompanied child in that situation, you can apply for your parents to join you in France.
+If you are a refugee, have subsidiary protection status, or are a stateless person in France, you can apply for your spouse, partner, and minor children to join you in France.
+If you are an unaccompanied child in that situation, you can apply for your parents, accompanied by their minor children, to join you in France.
 You are the sponsor.
 Your relative abroad is the applicant.

 Who is eligible?